Wilps93/Stronghold-Speed-Variety/README.md

-# StrongholdDE-Speed-Variety
+# Stronghold: Definitive Edition - Speed Variety
 Stronghold: Definitive Edition.
 Default max speed of the game is 90.
-The mod unlocks the max speed to 125, 300, 500.
+Mod unlock increased max speed to 1000.

+The game speed can now be changed as follows:
+From 10 to 90 in intervals of 5
+From 90 to 200 in intervals of 10
+From 200 to 1000 in intervals of 100

 Mod requires [MelonLoader](https://melonloader.b-cdn.net/MelonLoader.Installer.exe)